SoftUni-Internal/interactive-content/EN/06-Applications-Routing/04-Summary.md

 ## In this lesson you learned:

-- **Multi Page Application** reloads the entire page when the user interacts with the app
+- **Multi-Page Application** reloads the entire page when the user interacts with the app

 -  **Single Page Application** dynamically updates the page content without refreshing the application